marcelpatrick/3rdPersonV2/README.md

   float RotationRate = 10;
 ```

+- Into the pre existing SetupPlayerInputComponent function, bind each movement function to its action mapping.
 - Bind each user input axis or action mapping to its correspondent action callback functions and create the default call back functions for move forward and move right
 - Define the action callback functions to Move forward, move right